 A CUPPA JAVA for JULIE Your support helps keep this Sherpa writing and helping others.
 Please consider a donation.

-Julie lives in Mount Horeb WI where she walks her dog through Stewart Park, gardens her corner lot, attends yoga at Bliss Flow Yoga in Madison and waits for spring 11 months of the year.
+Julie lives in Mount Horeb WI where she walks her 2 dogs through Stewart Park, gardens her corner lot, wears a mask i public (and a cape at night), waits for spring 11 months of the year.
 She is author of The Zero Point Agreement & ten other books.
-She also writes for the local Mount Horeb paper and in her free time listens in on others' conversations at Sjolinds.
+Her up coming book: The Clue of the Red Thread comes out this fall, 2020 through Shanti Arts, Nine Rivers Imprint.